-- OPRF's theater program and its three separate performing spaces are admired by other area high schools. - Peer institutions which have renovated or rebuilt their performing arts spaces have included dedicated stage craft construction areas with the following characteristics: - Adjacent to performance spaces - Permanent dedicated space, so that materials, tools, sets-in-progress, etc. can remain in place. - Storage systems (either extra footprint, or ability to fly sets above the construction space) that allow for storage of set components, allowing for re-use and saving materials costs. - Positioned near the building exterior to enable materials delivery.
+- OPRF's theater program and its three separate performing spaces are admired by other area high schools. - Peer institutions which have renovated or rebuilt their performing arts spaces have included dedicated stage craft construction areas with the following characteristics: - Adjacent to performance spaces

+- o Permanent dedicated space, so that materials, tools, sets-in-progress, etc. can remain in place. - Storage systems (either extra footprint, or ability to fly sets above the construction space) that allow for storage of set components, allowing for re-use and saving materials costs. - Positioned near the building exterior to enable materials delivery.

-- Constructing a stage craft space will address the space needs for a dedicated set construction area. - Locating the stage craft space on an exterior, first-floor wall will facilitate deliveries of set materials. - Locating the stage craft space adjacent to the black box theatre will solve the problem of getting set materials to the second floor.
+- Constructing a stage craft space will address the space needs for a dedicated set construction area - Locating the stage craft space on the exterior wall will facilitate deliveries of set materials - Locating the stage craft space adjacent to the black box theatre will solve the problem of getting set materials to the second floor.
 Additionally, its location on the first floor in close proximity to the main auditorium is helpful. - Construction of a two story stage craft space will allow the construction of large sets as well as provide adequate storage of sets for repurpose and reuse, saving money and time.

-Studio 200/Black Box Theater Needs Assessment
+Studio 200 (aka Black Box Theater) Needs Assessment

-Studio 200.
-OPRF's black box theatre facility. includes the fol lowing g spaces: 014410 2009 mente iacinity, menauco ine ion paces.
+Studio 200, OPRF's black box theatre facility, includes the following spaces:

-Space/Facilit y/ Location Function Equipment/Technology Studio 200 Classroom/Performance/ Rehearsal Space Sound MAC and lighting console, tight 10' lattice grid, 34 circuits, movable seating platforms and chairs Studio 200a Office/ Dressing Room/ Electrical 10 dimmer dimming unit, electrical patch bay, company switch Studio Closet Dressing Room/ Props/Costume and Tool Storage Paint sink, Costume closet, Storage cabinets
+Space/Facility/ Location Function Equipment/Technology Studio 200 Classroom/Performance/ Rehearsal Space Sound MAC and lighting console, tight 10' lattice grid, 34 circuits, movable seating platforms and chairs Studio 200a Office/ Dressing Room/ Electrical 10 dimmer dimming unit, electrical patch bay, company switch Studio Closet Dressing Room/ Props/Costume and Tool Storage Paint sink, Costume closet, Storage cabinets